KHart0012/goodwill-omaha-2020-api/README.md

 Input/output format: JSON

 ## Interfaces
-Our service will interface with the web client to access members’ previous donations, and prepare end-of-year reports.
+Our service will interface with the web client to access membersâ€™ previous donations, and prepare end-of-year reports.
 It will also have an interface for the mobile app for storing donation information.
 Both the web client and mobile client will use the same interface but will use application-specific endpoints.
 Reports
 Reports include daily/monthly reports for overall donation information, high-level detailed reports on totals on each donation type, and specific donations made that day.